Colt Creek State Park: Trails

-The park offers over 15 miles of beautiful, multi-use trails which make for great horse-back riding, hiking and biking opportunities.
+The park offers over 15 miles of multi-use trails for horse-back riding, hiking and biking.
 These trails meander through the pine flatwoods around cypress domes, bottomland forest and past open pastures.
 The trails offer access to primitive hike-in sites and Metal Mark pond picnic area.
-Trails are identified by color blazes on trees and trail markers; trail maps are available.
+Trails are identified by color blazes on trees and trail markers.
 Motorized vehicles are prohibited on trails.
 Trails are accessed via several designated parking areas.
 Colt Creek State Park is adjacent to the Green Swamp Hampton Tract, and there is a gate allowing park users to access the Hampton Tract trails as well.

 The park also hosts some of Florida's largest trail running events.
 The Long Haul 100 takes place every year drawing in hundreds of runners from across the country.
-Even nearby,the area is popular with the Skunk Ape Night Run and the Skunk Ape's Revenge that take place every year.
+Even nearby, the area is popular with the Skunk Ape Night Run and the Skunk Ape's Revenge that take place every year.
 The Florida Run also has an event in the Colt Creek State Park.